jessicareynolds/week-03-review/REVIEW.md

 - Fork this repo when the url is shared in slack

-## how do clone a repo to be available on our local?
+## how do we clone a repo to be available on our local?

 - For discussion and then for all to clone

 ## how do we move changes from working folder to staging?

-- Type the commands and any extra info you want to share here

-## how do we move changes from staging folder to the local repo?

 - Type the commands and any extra info you want to share here